About Matthew T. Christ

 U.S. Supreme Court, 2019

-Domnick Cunningham & Whalen is pleased to announce attorney Matthew T. Christ, Esq. has been elected to the Board of the Young Lawyers Division of the Palm Beach County Justice Association (PBCJA).
+Domnick Cunningham & Yaffa is pleased to announce attorney Matthew T. Christ, Esq. has been elected to the Board of the Young Lawyers Division of the Palm Beach County Justice Association (PBCJA).
 PBCJA is a professional association comprised of more than 500 trial attorneys who…

 Ms. Kruegel also has a trial practice dedicated to pursuing justice for Florida’s injured in the areas of personal injury, medical malpractice, nursing home abuse and wrongful death.
 She currently serves as an At Large Director of the Women’s Caucus of the Florida Justice Association as well as a member of the Florida Bar…